 Drug Dealer Terrence Proctor charged with stabbing murder of business associate and her pit-bull

-Proctor did ten years in slammer for attempted murder and robbery in prior case
+Proctor did ten years in the slammer for attempted murder and robbery in a prior case

 Prince George’s County man arrested and charged for the March 2013 targeted attack and brutal murder of Davidsonville resident Nicole Burgess